25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 };
 ```

-They don't have their own `this` object.
+They don't have their own `this` object

 ```javascript
 // ES5 Arrow 'this' example